ft-git-ai/Estimation-of-study-success/README.md

 ## How is it used?

 The input will be grades from the primary school report card and the output will be an estimate of the result of the school-leaving exam.
 The input and output interface of the application could be part of the school website.
 The demo directory contains simple application code in Python.
 Fictitious data for this simplified demo version is part of the code.
+The pythonProject directory contains a demo version of the program with data in external files.
+The program was created with the PyCharm Community Edition editor.

 ## Data sources and AI methods